Caregiver Support Services

 Caregiver Assistance Program

-Provides services to family caregivers to enable the older adult to remain in the home for as long as possible.
-Support services include newsletters, support groups, in-home and facility-based respite care, legal aid assistance, consumable medical supplies and educational training.
+The Caregiver Assistance Program provides services for family caregivers of a senior to enable them to remain in the home for as long as possible.
+Qualifying caregivers do not need to live with the older adult, but do provide the support needed to allow the senior to live independently, rather than in an Assisted Living Facility or nursing home.
+The support services for caregivers are tailored to the individual needs of each person, and include newsletters, support groups, in-home and facility-based respite care, legal aid assistance, consumable medical supplies and educational training.

 Home-care for the Elderly